enkidevs/curriculum/mongodb/intro/aggregation-ii/aggregation-project.md

 * Include fields to pass to the next pipeline stage
 * Exclude fields to pass to the next pipeline stage
 * Add new fields
-* Reset already existing ones
+* Reset already existing fields

 ---
 ## Revision